zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

-"Don't be discovered about anything": ""Anything", greed is a thing; hatred is a thing; ignorance is a thing; slowness is a thing; seeing is a thing; pollution is a thing; evil is a thing , Any of these things (Cambodia version) Don’t be discovered, don’t be forced to be discovered, don’t be completely discovered, don’t be discovered, please abandon, please drive away, please make the end, please make it go to non-existence ."
-Don’t be discovered for anything.
+"Don't be discovered about anything": ""Anything", greed is a thing; hatred is a thing; ignorance is a thing; slowness is a thing; seeing is a thing; pollution is a thing; evil is a thing , Any of these things (Cambodia version) Don't be discovered, don't be forced to be discovered, don't be completely discovered, don't be discovered, please abandon, please drive away, please make the end, please make it go to non-existence ."
+Don't be discovered for anything.

 Because of that, the Lord said:

 "[World Zun: "Ruodu Gengni!"]
 Please temper your cravings and regard detachment as a stable one,

-Picked up or rejected, don’t be found anything. "
+Picked up or rejected, don't be found anything. "

-68. Anything before, please let it wither, please don’t have anything afterwards,
+68. Anything before, please let it wither, please don't have anything afterwards,

 If you can't hold it in the middle, you will live a silent life.